 Our office at 50 Kent is now closed to the public.
 Where possible our staff continues to perform their work remotely.
 Likewise, our volunteer committees are still meeting, making use of email, video and teleconferencing.

-How all of this will impact our new affordable housing project has yet to be seen.
-We have obtained a demolition permit.
-When this crisis hit we were in the process of obtaining a foundation permit.
-On March 18th, the City of Kitchener announced that in response to the COVID-19 pandemic, all non-critical facilities would be closed until April 5th.
-The Building Division is not considered a critical (essential) service except for unsafe conditions.
-Issuance of permits has been suspended.
+When this crisis hit we were in the midst of preparing the site for demolition.
+On March 18th, the City of Kitchener announced that in response to the COVID-19 pandemic, all non-critical facilities, including the Building Division, were closed.
 Our team of architects, engineers, and contractors have for the most part transitioned to working remotely and continue to move forward with the final design and preparing for construction.
 When work restrictions were lifted in early May, we were ready to get back to work.
 Demolition and site cleanup was completed in mid-May and new construction is set to begin by the end of May.
 We are now into full construction and on track for completion late spring or early summer 2021.

 If you are interested in learning more about our new project at 544 Bridgeport Road East in Kitchener, we invite you to explore our A Place to Call Home campaign page or contact us directly at firstname.lastname@example.org.

 To donors who have already committed to generously supporting this critical project, thank you for making the creation of new affordable housing a philanthropic priority.
 We are deeply grateful.

 We live in an incredible community with many great organizations.
 It is in times like this that we see how they make us stronger together.
 This list is by no means exhaustive.